 The 16:9 ratio

-This works like any other ratio, except that you will certainly need a calculator to do this calculation: [(width of an image)/16*9 = height].
+This works like any other ratio, except that you will probably need a calculator to do this calculation: [(width of an image)/16*9 = height].
 This format is widely used in video: 1920px * 1080px.

 The 16:10 ratio

-This format is less known, it is close to 16:9 and it is the format used by Divi, in particular for the "front page images" of the articles and the thumbnails of the "blog module in grid mode".
+This format is less known, it is close to 16:9 and it is the format used by Divi, in particular for the "front page images" of articles and thumbnails of the "blog module in grid mode".